-Our lower elementary program consists of Kindergarten to 2nd Grade.
+Our lower elementary program focuses on Kindergarten through Grade 2.
 These teachers work together as a team to ensure a smooth transition between grade levels.
 This team-level approach also creates a unique sense of community among our students and their families.

-Our elementary program begins with our preschool and Kindergarten programs that prepare students for 1st grade and beyond.
+Our elementary program is strengthened by our Pre-K program (Preschool and K-Prep) and the Kindergarten programs that prepare students for success in Grade 1 and beyond.
 Our entire elementary program features a challenging and developmentally appropriate curriculum.
 We purposefully design our curriculum to ensure a fluid transition between grades.
-Our lower elementary classes (K-2) use the same phonics program and math program in order to maintain instructional consistency.
+Our lower elementary classes use the same phonics program and math program in order to maintain instructional consistency.

-Beginning in Kindergarten our students participate in Foundations & Frameworks (F&F), our reading program for Kindergarten to 8th Grade.
+Beginning in Kindergarten our students participate in Foundations & Frameworks (F&F), our reading program for Kindergarten through Grade 6.
 This reading program moves students beyond basic comprehension as it challenges students to think critically about aspects such as character development, plot, and setting.
 The use of visual tools not only allows students to better understand their reading, but it also aids students as they organize their writing.

 Classroom instruction is enhanced through field trips and hands-on projects and demonstrations.
-Our K-2 students participate in Physical Education twice each week.
+Our K-2 students participate in physical education twice each week.
 These classes focus on teamwork, physical fitness, and basic sports skills.
 These lower elementary students also participate in music classes twice per week.
 The focus is on enjoying music, moving to music, and preparing the vocal pieces to be performed at our annual Christmas and spring concerts.
 Each class also visits the library once a week in order to participate in a literature lesson and to check out books to bring home.
-Beginning in 1st Grade students also take weekly art classes.
+Beginning in Grade 1, students also receive weekly art classes.
 Their artwork is displayed during our annual spring art show.

 Cornerstone is a fantastic place for your children to attend!
 My children have received the love and care they deserve from the teachers and faculty...You won’t find this sense of family and Christ-centered community anywhere else.
 I highly recommend The Cornerstone Christian School to anyone looking for a school for their children.”